blorente/decorat/wiki/stories/the_promotion.md

 ThinkPod 36B, Sectio Ordos was cold that day.
 Two men in janitor uniforms were cleaning the green carpet surrounding the ten Retriever stations, in preparation for the shift change.
 From his plinth at the end of the room, Magos Cognitor Arsenus emitted an electrical buzz, and a cloud of steam sprouted from the opening in his red robes, where his mouth would have been.

-"To you as well, Magos" I declared, as I walked left, to station 8.
+"Good morning to you as well, Magos" I declared, as I walked around the circle of leatherbound armchairs, to station 8.

-When I got to my station, the //TODO reclining couch was empty.
-"Do you know what happened to Herc?"
-I asked the night shift operator to my right, as he was rising from his station, getting ready to leave.
+My station was empty.
+"Excuse me, do you know what happened to Herc?"
+I asked the night shift operator to my right, as she was rising from her station, getting ready to leave.

 "Damn ninker never showed up."
 She said.
-Her breath was still irregular, her pupil were dilated.
+Her breath was still irregular from the last dive, her pupils dilated.
 "He better come back with a good excuse and a bottle of amasec to share.
 Now if you'll excuse me, I can't be here anymore."
 And she shambled down the room.

-I sat on the //TODO reclining couch, making ready.
-A chill ran down my spine as I tightened the controls of my helmet.
-I touched the place where my ring had been moments ago.
+I sat on my station, making ready.
+A chill ran down my spine as the HUD of my helmet light up.
+I felt my pulse rise again, and I touched the place where my ring had been moments ago.

-I finished strapping the helmet.
+I managed to coerce my shaky hands to strap the belts and perform final checks.
+"Emperor give me strength".
 It was going to be a long day.

 "WELCOME, RETRIEVERS OF THE ORDOS."
 Even through the ThinkPod helmet interface, Cognitor Arsenus's voice was canny, more machine than human.

 "THE GRAND ARCHIVE THANKS YOU FOR YOUR SERVICE.
 YOU ARE THE BEST RETRIEVERS IN //TODO Hive name, FOR WHICH YOU WERE CHOSEN.
+YOU ARE THE ELITE.
 MAKE US PROUD."
-I'll admit, even after hundreds of times hearing them, that formal greeting still made me feel ready to take on anything.
+The words didn't have the boldening effect they usually had.
+Usually, I felt proud to be serving the Emperor.

+//Todo small crisis here

 "LET US BEGIN" And the world became data.